aws/aws-encryption-sdk-cli/README.rst

    Encrypt or decrypt data using the AWS Encryption SDK

    optional arguments:
-     -h, --help            show this help message and exit --version             show program's version number and exit -e, --encrypt         Encrypt data
+     -h, --help            Show this help message and exit --version             Show ``aws-encryption-cli`` version number and exit -e, --encrypt         Encrypt data
      -d, --decrypt         Decrypt data
      -S, --suppress-metadata
                            Suppress metadata output.
      --metadata-output METADATA_OUTPUT
+                           Output file for metadata records
-                           File to which to write metadata records --overwrite-metadata  Force metadata output to overwrite contents of file rather than appending to file
+     --overwrite-metadata  Force metadata output to overwrite file contents, rather than appending to file
      -m MASTER_KEYS [MASTER_KEYS ...], --master-keys MASTER_KEYS [MASTER_KEYS ...]
-                           Identifying information for a master key provider and master keys.
+                           Identifies a master key provider and
+                           master keys.
 Each instance must include a master key provider identifier and identifiers for one or more master key supplied by that provider. ex: --master-